chick-p/sesame-for-fitbit-versa/README.md

 ## Usage
 This app is not published to the app store.
-You will need to deploy by using Fitbit Studio and replace Sesame token and Device ID.
+You will need to deploy by using Fitbit Studio or the CLI tools, and need to replace Sesame token and Device ID.

 ## How to replace your Sesame auth token and a device ID
 1. Create Sesame auth token, please see [this page](https://docs.candyhouse.co/#authentication).